Adamskoullos/vuetify-cheatsheet/nav.md

 `v-navigation-drawer's` by default are set to close on `click-away` events.

-The below example shows the `v-navigation-drawer` being used as the nav for mobile screens:
+The below example shows the `v-navigation-drawer` being used as the nav for mobile screens.

----
+We can use `v-list` components nicely within the `v-navigation-drawer`:

 Example: